 The number of lymph nodes dissection in the patients with celiac artery variation was not more than those of normal blood vessels, but there was no difference in the prognosis of the two groups.
-The univariate and multivariate Cox regression analysis also showed that the variation of the celiac artery was not an independent risk factor for the prognosis of gastric cancer.
+The univariate and multivariate Cox regression analysis showed that the variation of the celiac artery was not an independent risk factor for the prognosis of gastric cancer.
 In view of this, we do not recommend routine cleaning the lymph nodes around the variant celiac artery, especially the abnormal hepatic artery derived from the superior mesenteric artery.
-The reasons are 3 points: (1) No lymph nodes are found around the abnormal hepatic artery of the post-pancreas and pre-pancreas type arising from the superior mesenteric artery during the D2 radical lymphadenectomy.
-Also, the tissues around the abnormal vessels were dissected for routine HE staining and CK20, CEA immunization, and no metastasis was found[5]; (2) The majority of abnormal hepatic arteries derived from the superior mesenteric artery belonged to the post-pancreas type, greatly increasing the difficulty of lymph nodes dissection and the risk of damaging the abnormal hepatic artery and pancreas, which may lead to increasethe risk of intraoperative bleeding, postoperative liver function damage and pancreatic fistula, and increase the operation time obviously; and (3) The results of this study showed that the number of lymph nodes dissection reduces in celiac artery variation patients, but prognosis was not affected, the variation of the celiac artery was not an independent risk factor for the prognosis of gastric cancer.
+The reasons are threepoints: (1) No lymph nodes are found around the abnormal hepatic artery of the post-pancreas and pre-pancreas type arising from the superior mesenteric artery during the D2 radical lymphadenectomy.
+Also, the tissues around the abnormal vessels were dissected for routine HE staining and CK20, CEA immunization, and no metastasis was found[5]; (2) The majority of abnormal hepatic arteries derived from the superior mesenteric artery belonged to the post-pancreas type, greatly increasing the difficulty of lymph nodes dissection and the risk of damaging the abnormal hepatic artery and pancreas, which may lead to increasedrisk of intraoperative bleeding, postoperative liver function damage, and pancreatic fistula and an increase in operation time; and (3) The results of this study showed that the number of lymph nodes dissection was reduced in celiac artery variation patients.
+However, prognosis was not affected, and the variation of the celiac artery was not an independent risk factor for the prognosis of gastric cancer.

-To sum up, the variation of the celiac artery is an important factor affecting the lymph node clearance of gastric cancer, and the decrease in the number of lymph nodes dissection does not affect the prognosis.
+In summary, variation of the celiac artery is an important factor affecting the lymph node clearance of gastric cancer, and the decrease in the number of lymph nodes dissection does not affect the prognosis.
 We do not recommend routine cleaning for the abnormal hepatic artery, especially the abnormal hepatic artery derived from the superior mesenteric artery.
-In view of this study was belonged to a retrospective study, the next step is to carry out a prospective control study on the distribution difference of the peripheral lymph nodes based on the detailed vascular variation types, so as to obtain a more reliable basis for the development of a precise and individualized treatment decision for the patients with gastric cancer.
+As this study was retrospective, the next step is to perform a prospective control study on the distribution difference of the peripheral lymph nodes based on the detailed vascular variation types, which would yield a more reliable basis for the development of a precise and individualized treatment plan for patients with gastric cancer.

 ARTICLE HIGHLIGHTS